freedomofpress/securedrop-workstation/launcher/README.md

 3. `export SDW_UPDATER_QT=5`
 4. Now you can run the updater: `./sdw-launcher.py` (it won't actually update VMs unless you are in `dom0`)
 5. You can also run the notifier: `./sdw-notify.py`
+6. And, finally, tests and linters by running: `make check`